How to dismantle the BS that destroys the self-worth of women with ADHD

 ADHD, women & self worth

 But it’s not all bad news, we can fight back!
+Check out the post here:

-The systemic inequity that women experience extends to ADHD diagnosis and management.
+There’s very clear evidence that the systemic inequity that women experience extends to ADHD diagnosis and management.
 While ADHD in women and girls is FINALLY being acknowledged, there is still so little research about us.

-But here are some examples of what we do know and some resources so you can find out more.
+Here are some examples of what we do know and some resources so you can find out more.

 And, while they may be impacted more often, there’s mounting evidence that ADHD can be much more problematic for women and girls.